Configuration

 Recipes

-A single SOCKS5 listener that only routes through nodes in the US, with high bandwidth required:
+A single SOCKS5 listener that only routes through nodes in Australia, with high bandwidth required:

 servers: